“The terrain surely appears rougher…” I comment, looking out upon a large valley, and the deep green mountains in the distance.

 Though long the wait, we’ll meet again.

-Though long the hours, twin stars can never stay separate.
+Though long the hours, tied stay the twin stars,

 My love, please always remember…”